How to Restore Your PC After a Windows Reset

 • Media players (VLC)

-• Use Ninite to bulk install popular apps quickly and safely.
+• Use Ninite to quickly install multiple apps safely

 6. Reconfigure System Settings

-• System: Power plan, display resolution, default apps
+• System settings (power plan, display resolution, default apps)

 7. Sync OneDrive or Other Cloud Accounts

-• Enable file syncing via Settings → Accounts → Windows Backup.
+• Go to Settings → Accounts → Windows Backup

 8. Secure Your Windows PC After a Reset